 Integrated routing and bridging (IRB) is the most complex part of EVPN.
 You could choose between centralized or distributed routing, and between asymmetrical (routing on ingress) or symmetrical (routing on ingress and egress) routing.
 We expect a lot of traffic within the data center itself which implies the need to avoid zigzag routing.
 This is why we go with distributed routing model.
 Further it is recommended to use the symmetric model since it makes the cut in most cases and has advantages in scalability (see "EVPN in the Data Center", Dinesh G. Dutt).

 In a layer-3 network it is important to associate each interface with a proper Maximum Transmission Unit (MTU) to avoid fragmentation of IP packets.
 Typical modern networks do not fragment IP packets and the introduction of VXLAN adds another additional header to the packets that must not exceed the MTU.
-If the MTU is exceeded, VXLAN might just fail without error as Cumulus consultants stated.
+If the MTU is exceeded, VXLAN might just fail without error.
 This already represents a difficult-to-diagnose connectivity issue that has to be avoided.

 It is common practice to set the MTU for VXLAN facing interfaces (e.g. inter-switch links) to a value of

 9216 to compensate the additional VXLAN overhead and an MTU of